Hungary Tour11 tours available

 Combine picturesque vistas, unsettling historical discovery and exotic urban exploration in this 21 day jaunt, a gem of our Central Europe tours.… Read more

 Hungary, Romania & Bulgaria Tour from Adventures Abroad: Budapest, Hungary, is the first port of call on this journey through the varied landscapes… Read more

 SL4 Slovakia, Hungary, Romania & Bulgaria Tour

 28 days from Bratislava to Sofia

-Bounties in the Slovak Republic lie copious and abundant and we need the best part of a week to explore fully the historic, cultural and natural… Read more
+Bounties in the Slovak Republic lie copious and abundant and we need the best part of a week on our Slovakia, Hungary, Romania & Bulgaria Tour to… Read more

 CZ4 Czech Republic, Slovak Republic, Hungary & Romania Tour

 Hungary, Romania, Slovak & Czech Republic Tour from Adventures Abroad: Experience the best of culture, spectacle and nature on this 28-day adventure… Read more